drewstaylor/area-52-course-2-lessons/lesson-03-passport-token/exercise-02/exercise.md

 Filename: lib.rs
 -->

 > After skipping many pages about tedious subjects, like the history of NFTs and the socialist movement for fractionalized ownership, finally you discover what you're looking for.
-To escape passport-control's clutches, you'll need a `cw721` token with on-chain metadata.
+To escape the clutches of passport-control, you'll need a `cw721` token with on-chain metadata.

 ### On-Chain vs Off-Chain NFT Metadata

 So far we've only seen off-chain metadata in action.
 For `passport-token` we'll use the very awesome on-chain metadata instead.

 Rather than uploading [JSON](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) files to [IPFS](https://ipfs.tech/), unique NFT attributes will be stored in the contract itself.
-Translating between contract storage and [JSON](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) will be handled by [Serde](https://serde.rs/), so anyone querying token metadata still gets a response in [JSON](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) format.
+Translating between contract storage and [JSON](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) will be handled by [Serde](https://serde.rs/), so anyone querying token metadata will still receive a response in [JSON](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) format.

 ### Serde Package in Rust